 Good morning!
 I'm Gina Rasmussen!

 And I'm Melanie Myers!
-You're listening to the "Bear Facts", the weekly radio show from Bishop Garrigan High School.
+This is the "Bear Facts".
+Thanks for joining us to hear all the news from Bishop Garrigan High School.

-Our Senior Spotlight this week shines on Casey Arndorfer and Nick Berte.
-Here to tell you about them is Jake Lane.
+Our senior spotlight this week shines on one of the Christian Leadership members: Gina Rasmussen.
+Here to tell you about her is Jake Lane.

 "Bear Facts" Home Page